Skip to Content

 If your carburetor is not very dirty, I recommend using a spray can.
 It works much faster, and you often do not need to remove the carburetor.
 The spray can easily reach most components.

-Dip cans need a little more time than spray cans but can clean much more thoroughly.
+Dip cans need a little more time than spray cans but can be cleaned more thoroughly.
 You need to disassemble the carburetor and let it soak in the liquid.
-Most products mention leaving the parts to soak for 30 to 60 minutes, but I often leave them to soak overnight.
-The advantage is that the product has much more time to clean than the carburetor cleaner spray.
-If you have a dirty carburetor, I recommend using a dip can.
+Most products mention leaving the parts to soak for 30 to 60 minutes, but I often leave them overnight.

 ● Odorless or minimum odor: